jundalisay/sp/content/en/research/sarkar/katha/chapter-18c.md

 {{< /l >}}

+{{< r a="Nagina" >}}
-I said, “It is good that You have released those vibrations for us.
+It is good that You have released those vibrations for us.
 But it would be even better for us if You stay with us along with those vibrations.
 That way we will get double benefits.
-SO please give up Your idea about leaving the body”.
+SO please give up Your idea about leaving the body.
+{{< /r >}}

 I reasoned that we could get direct love and guidance from Baba as we knew Him.
 To trust to a dark, unknown future, hoping that one day we would acquire the spiritual energy with which to get in touch with those subtle vibrations, woule be absolute folly.